codeitamarjr/pecas.online/README.md

-# Garagem Saas
+# Garage Parts SaaS

-The React Vite Garagem saas app is created using React and Vite.
+The React Vite Garage Parts SaaS app is created using Laravel, React and Vite.
 The app is built to manage vehicles in a garage, their parts, and their physical locations within the warehouse (e.g., boxes, shelves, and cabinets).

 ## Features